-Keep the muzzle of the shotgun pointed in a safe direction and your fingers out of the trigger guard and away from the triggers at all times.
+Keep the muzzle of the shotgun pointed in a safe direction and your fingers out of the trigger guard and away from the trigger at all times.

 - 1. Move the manual safety slide to the "SAFE" position (refer to Manual Safety Operation, page 5). - 2.
-Unload and open the breech of the shotgun (refer to Unloading the Shotgun, page 13) (refer to Opening the Breech, page 10). - 3.
-Insert the end of the choke tube wrench into the notches in muzzle end of choke tube, and tighten the choke tube snugly, turning clock-wise.
+Unload the shotgun (refer to Unloading the Shotgun, page 14).

+3. Insert the end of the choke tube wrench into the notches in muzzle end of choke tube, and tighten the choke tube snugly, turning clock-wise.